lkcampbell/brackets-lorem-ipsum/README.md

 ##### List of Current Options
 **_p[count]:** Inserts a certain number of random Lorem Ipsum paragraphs into the current document.
 The `count` option indicates how many paragraphs to insert.
-For example, `lorem_p3` will insert three paragraphs into the document If the `count` option is not provided, one paragraph will be inserted.
+For example, `lorem_p3` will insert three paragraphs into the document.
+If the `count` option is not provided, one paragraph will be inserted.

 **_s[count]:** Inserts a certain number of random Lorem Ipsum sentences into the current document.
 The `count` option indicates how many sentences to insert.
-For example, `lorem_s3` will insert three sentences into the document If the `count` option is not provided, one sentence will be inserted.
+For example, `lorem_s3` will insert three sentences into the document.
+If the `count` option is not provided, one sentence will be inserted.

 **_w[count]:** Inserts a certain number of random Lorem Ipsum words into the current document.
 The `count` option indicates how many words to insert.
 For example, `lorem_w40` will insert 40 random words into the document.
 If the `count` option is not provided, one word will be inserted.

 **_short:** Makes all words, sentences, or paragraphs short length.